-What is the Current Mortgage Interest Rate?
+What Determines the Mortgage Interest Rate?

-The current UK base rate is 0.5%.
+The current Bank of England base rate is 0.1%, a record low.

-The highest the UK base rate has been in recent memory was 17% in the late 70s when rising wages and oil prices were causing a surge in inflation.
-However, the UK base rate was also very high in the early 90s (in comparison with today’s rates) when it averaged around 15%.
+The highest the UK base rate has been in recent memory was 17% in the late ’70s, when rising wages and oil prices were causing a surge in inflation.
+However, the UK base rate was also very high in the early ’90s (in comparison with today’s rates) when it averaged around 15%.

-On the flip side, some of the biggest drops were in 1992 when UK interest rates fell 9% on Black Wednesday and in 2008 they dropped 5.25% due to the financial crisis.
+On the flip side, some of the biggest drops were in 1992 when UK interest rates fell 9% on Black Wednesday and in 2008 when they dropped 5.25% due to the financial crisis.

 What Does the Future Hold for the Average Mortgage Interest Rate?